 When the water’s reflections become visible

-The water level has gone up over the years, and now being closer to the nearest sunlight source, it is possible to truly see the crystal clear water.
+The water level has gone up over the years, and now being closer to the nearest sunlight source, it is possible to see the crystal clear water truly.

-Deep cave divers have loved to swim in this 30-meter deep lake.
-Even first-timers may try to dive in if they know swimming because you can literally see at the bottom of the lake.
+Deep cave divers have loved to swim in this 30-meter-deep lake.
+Even first-timers may try to dive in if they know swimming because you can see the bottom of the lake.

 When to visit